sasazame/watched-video-remover/PRIVACY.md

-# Privacy Policy for YouTube Watched Video Hider
+# Privacy Policy for Watched Video Remover

 **Effective Date: July 2025**

 ## Overview

-YouTube Watched Video Hider is committed to protecting your privacy.
+Watched Video Remover is committed to protecting your privacy.
 This extension is designed with privacy as a core principle - we do not collect, store, or transmit any personal information.

 ## Data Collection